solarbirdy/NorthshoreBikeMap/README.md

 Coming in next release:

-* Hopefully the full long-term remapping of Montlake Boulevard at SR-520 with the new bike/pedestrian bridge
+* Hopefully the full long-term remapping of Montlake Boulevard at SR-520 with the new bike/pedestrian bridge (current estimated opening date: December 13th)
 * New Safe/Neighbourhood Greenway streets in northern Lake City (Seattle map)

 Previous releases: